kshamatap/OT-Microservices/README.md

 - **Scalable Architecture**: React scales well for both small and large applications, making it suitable for both startups and enterprise applications.
 - **Single Page Application (SPA)**: React Router is a powerful library for managing navigation and routing in React applications.
 - **Dynamic Routing**: It allows for dynamic routing based on URL paths, enabling users to navigate between different views or pages without refreshing the entire application.
+- **Rich Set of Extensions**: React provides many prebuilt tools to enhance styling, animations, and other web application vitals.
 - **Strong Community and Ecosystem**: React’s large community and ecosystem of third-party libraries help developers find solutions to common problems.

 ---